 Live Stake Planting

-Chesapeake Conservancy works in partnership with Pennsylvania Department of Conservation and Natural Resources, Susquehanna University, Bucknell University, and the Merrill W. Linn Land and Waterways Conservancy to collect and plant live stakes, living tree and shrub branches that root readily when inserted into the soil.
-This work is funded by National Fish and Wildlife Foundation, The Hamer Foundation, and the 1994 Charles B. Degenstein Foundation.
+Chesapeake Conservancy works in partnership with the Pennsylvania Department of Conservation and Natural Resources, Susquehanna University, Bucknell University, and the Merrill W. Linn Land and Waterways Conservancy to collect and plant live stakes, living tree and shrub branches that root readily when inserted into the soil.
+This work is funded by the National Fish and Wildlife Foundation, The Hamer Foundation, and the 1994 Charles B. Degenstein Foundation.

 These cuttings are embedded into the banks of streams for forest restoration projects.
 Growing trees on streambanks has a plethora of benefits, including minimizing loss of land, providing critical food for stream life, and filtering upslope runoff.